 - Anti-Inflammatory Action: Laser photons reduce swelling caused by bruising or inflammation of joints resulting in enhanced joint mobility.

-- Increased Vascular Activity: Laser photons induce temporary vasodilation that increases blood flow to effected areas.
+- Increased Vascular Activity: Laser photons induce temporary vasodilation that increases blood flow to affected areas.

 - Stimulated Nerve Function: Laser photon exposure speeds the process of nerve cell reconnection to bring the numb areas back to life.

-Make your appointment to see Dr. Hatch or Dr. Wozniak and see the Cold Laser in action if the doctors feel it would help with your healing.
+Make your appointment to see the doctors and Hatch Chiropractic and Wellness and see the Cold Laser in action if the doctors feel it would help with your healing.